 Exploration of novel approaches to anti-cancer treatment: manipulation of mutant p53.

-Restoration of tumour suppression by using the ubiquitin proteasomal system as an anti-cancer approach.
+Restoration of tumour suppression by targeting specific E3 ubiquitin ligases.

 In this project the student will characterize the role of key E3 ligases in evading tumour suppression in prostate and breast cancers.
 The student will exploit novel therapeutic opportunities directed at E3 ligases to restore tumour suppression.
 This project will involve a variety of molecular and biochemical assays, as well as cell culture, sophisticated pre-clinical mouse models, human samples and therapeutic approaches.

 Computational analysis of regulatory pathways of mutant p53, a key driver of human cancer.